Marlboro College

-Marlboro College was a private college in Marlboro, Vermont.
-Founded in 1946, it remained intentionally small, operating as a self-governing community with students following self-designed degree plans culminating in a thesis.
-In 1998 the college added a graduate school.
+Marlboro College was a private college located in Marlboro, Vermont.
+Established in 1946, the institution maintained a deliberately small enrollment and operated as a self-governing academic community.
+Its educational model emphasized individualized learning, allowing students to design their own degree plans, typically culminating in a senior thesis.
+In 1998, the college expanded its offerings by establishing a graduate school.

-The college closed at the end of the 2019–2020 academic year and gifted its endowment to Emerson College in Boston to create the Marlboro Institute of Liberal Arts and Interdisciplinary Studies at Emerson College.
+Marlboro College ceased operations at the end of the 2019–2020 academic year.
+Its remaining endowment and academic legacy were transferred to Emerson College in Boston, Massachusetts, leading to the creation of the Marlboro Institute of Liberal Arts and Interdisciplinary Studies at Emerson.

 History

-Marlboro College was founded in 1946 by Walter Hendricks, who had been inspired by his time as director of English at Biarritz American University.
+Marlboro College was founded in 1946 by Walter F. Hendricks, who had been inspired by his time as director of English at Biarritz American University.
+Hendricks led the college for five years, until 1951, but would leave after a dispute with the trustees.
+He founded Windham College that same year.

 Many of the first students were returning World War II veterans.
-The campus incorporates the buildings of three farms that were on the site at Potash Hill.
-The first students were primarily freshmen but included some sophomores and juniors and one senior, who in 1948 became the first Marlboro graduate.
+The campus incorporated the buildings of three farms that were on the site at Potash Hill.
+The first students were primarily freshmen but included some sophomores and juniors and one senior, Hugh Mulligan, who in 1948 became the first Marlboro graduate.
 The students made "How Are Things At Casserole College?" the first school song in response to the dining hall menu.